ceph/ceph/doc/mgr/orchestrator_cli.rst

 The ``name`` parameter is an identifier of the group of instances:

-* a CephFS filesystem for a group of MDS daemons,
+* a CephFS file system for a group of MDS daemons,
 * a zone name for a group of RGWs

-Sizing: the ``size`` parameter gives the number of daemons in the cluster (e.g. the number of MDS daemons for a particular CephFS filesystem).
+Sizing: the ``size`` parameter gives the number of daemons in the cluster (e.g. the number of MDS daemons for a particular CephFS file system).

 Creating/growing/shrinking/removing services::